krish170405/neural-network-from-scratch/README.md

 # Neural Network from Scratch (NumPy + Math Derivation)

 This project implements a deep neural network **entirely from scratch** using **NumPy and raw mathematical derivations**.
-The goal was to understand and build every component of a feedforward neural network — from the math to the code — without relying on any machine learning libraries.
+The goal was to build every component of a feedforward neural network without using any machine learning libraries.

 ##  Mathematical Foundation